PD Dr. Mark Lutter

 Welcome to my webpage!

 I am head of a recently established Max Planck Research Group on the sociology of diffusion at the MPIfG.
-With the research group, I aim to look at factors that influence and shape the spread of innovations among individuals, networks, organizations, and societies.
+The research group aims to look at factors that influence and shape the spread of innovations among individuals, networks, organizations, and societies.

 I studied sociology, psychology, and statistics and was a doctoral student at the International Max Planck Research School on the Social and Political Constitution of the Economy.
-I received my Doctorate from University of Duisburg-Essen, and have held visiting fellowships at Harvard University, Science-Po Paris, and ETH Zurich.
+I received my Doctorate from University of Duisburg-Essen, my Habilitation from University of Cologne, and have held visiting fellowships at Harvard University, Science-Po Paris, and ETH Zurich.

 Portrait in MPIfG Newsletter 2014/1 by Ralf Grötker [in German]